hydrodynamicstability/publicationlist/oae.md

 Florida. *Association for Research in Otolaryngology Abstracts*, **23**: 139.

-- C. L. Talmadge, A. Tubis, C. Tong, and G. R. Long, 1999:  Temporal behavior of distortion product  otoacoustic emissions. *Twenty-second Midwinter Research Meeting of the Association for Research in Otolaryngology*, 14-18 February 1999, St. Petersburg Beach, Florida.  *Association for Research in Otolaryngology Abstracts*, **22**: 102.
+- C. L. Talmadge, A. Tubis, C. Tong, and G. R. Long, 1999:  Temporal behavior of distortion product  otoacoustic emissions. *Twenty-second Midwinter Research Meeting of the Association for Research in Otolaryngology*, 13-18 February 1999, St. Petersburg Beach, Florida, 404.   *Association for Research in Otolaryngology Abstracts*, **22**: 102.